citiesense/docs/pages/07-Sources.md

 ## Where does the data come from?
-Citiesense connects you to open data portals and enables you to add your information about a neighborhood on top of existing public datasets, when available.
-This means that some of the information in Citiesense is from public data and some of the information is private and comes from [neighborhood communities](https://www.citiesense.com/docs/pages/08-Communities.md), as well as other user managing their data on the platform.
+Citiesense connects to public data sources that provide useful information about properties, streets and other public spaces in cities.
+We do this so that you can add your own information about properties and streets on top of existing public records, when available.
+This means that some of the information in Citiesense is from public data and some of the information is private and comes from [neighborhood communities](https://www.citiesense.com/docs/pages/08-Communities.md) that use Citiesense to manage their local knowledge-base, as well as other groups of users managing data on the platform.

 ## Public Data Sources